Temporal Workflow Engineering

 Typical engagement starts when

-- agent workflows fail silently because retry logic and state recovery were bolted on rather than designed in
+| Agent workflows fail silently | Retry logic and state recovery were bolted on instead of designed in |

 What We Build